ibarsi/dotfiles/README.md

 3.  `source brew.sh`
 4.  `source pip.sh`
 5.  `source bootstrap.sh`
+6.  `source vscode.sh`
-6. Manually symlink nested files to their appropriate locations (I'll add these steps to `bootstrap.sh` eventually).
+7. Manually symlink nested files to their appropriate locations (I'll add these steps to `bootstrap.sh` eventually).
-7. Manually install global npm packages listed in `npm-ls.txt` (hopefully, this can be automated at some point).
+8. Manually install global npm packages listed in `npm-ls.txt` (hopefully, this can be automated at some point).
-8.  `source .macos`
+9.  `source .macos`
-9. Restart.
+10. Restart.
-10. ????
+11. ????
-11. PROFIT!!!
+12. PROFIT!!!